rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 - `tokenId`: `uint256` type of argument specifying the ID of the token we are adding asset to
 - `assetId`: `uint64` type of argument specifying the ID of the asset we are adding to the token
-- `overwrites`: `uint64` type of argument specifying the ID of the asset we are owerwriting with the desired asset
+- `replacesAssetWithId`: `uint64` type of argument specifying the ID of the asset we are owerwriting with the desired asset

 ##### `addAssetEntry`

 The `addAssetEntry` is used to add a new asset of the collection and accepts three arguments:

-- `asset`: `string` type of argument specifying the `ExtendedAsset` structure.
-It consists of:
-    - `id`: `uint64` type of argument specifying the ID of this asset
 - `equippableGroupId`: `uint64` type of argument specifying the ID of the group this asset belongs to.
 This ID can then be referenced in the `setValidParentRefId` in order to allow every asset with this equippable reference ID to be equipped into an NFT
 - `baseAddress`: `address` type of argument specifying the address of the Base smart contract
 - `metadataURI`: `string` type of argument specifying the URI of the asset
-- `fixedPartIds`: `uint64[]` type of argument specifying the fixed parts IDs for this asset
-- `slotPartIds`: `uint64[]` type of argument specifying the slot parts IDs for this asset
+- `partIds`: `uint64[]` type of argument specifying the fixed and slot parts IDs for this asset

 ##### `setValidParentForEquippableGroup`